Overview

 1. The Edge Connector has handy notches to make it easier to use crocodile clips or conductive thread without it slipping between pins.

-1. On the front of the device the micro:bit logo in now gold coloured.
+1. On the front of the device the micro:bit logo is now gold-coloured.
 This means it can be used as a touch-sensitive input pin.